eppl-erau-db/go2_rl_ws/README.md

 Before setup, ensure you have installed [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) and are familiar to connecting your system to the Go2, through ethernet, referring to [Unitree's documentation](https://support.unitree.com/home/en/developer/Quick_start.).

-To setup, clone this repository into your ROS2 workspaces directory:
+To start, clone this repository into your ROS2 workspaces directory:
 ```bash
 cd ~/workspaces
 git clone --recurse-submodules https://github.com/gabearod2/go2_rl_ws